Stop Alerting on CPU: What to Monitor Instead

 Your on-call engineer gets paged at 2 AM for high CPU on a batch processing node.
 They investigate for 20 minutes, find nothing wrong, and go back to sleep.
 An hour later, another page: disk space on a log aggregator.
 Another false alarm.
-By the time the third alert fires—this one signaling elevated API error rates—they’ve learned to assume it’s another false positive.
+By the time the third alert fires — this one signaling elevated API error rates — they’ve learned to assume it’s another false positive.
 They check Slack, see nothing, and go back to sleep.

 In the morning, they discover the payment service was down for 45 minutes.
 Customers couldn’t complete purchases.
 The alert was real; the engineer had just been trained to ignore it.

 This is alert fatigue in action.
 When everything alerts, nothing alerts.
-The fix isn’t better discipline—it’s better alert design.
+The fix isn’t better discipline — it’s better alert design.

 The Symptom vs Cause Distinction

 The most common alerting mistake is alerting on causes rather than symptoms.
-High CPU, low disk space, elevated connection counts—these are causes.
+High CPU, low disk space, elevated connection counts — these are causes.
 They might affect users, or they might not.
-Request latency, error rates, failed transactions—these are symptoms.
+Request latency, error rates, failed transactions — these are symptoms.
 They tell you users are actually experiencing problems right now.

 Consider three classic cause-based alerts and their symptom-based alternatives:

-High CPU usage fires when cpu_usage > 90%.
+Fires when cpu_usage > 90%.
 But CPU can spike during legitimate load, garbage collection, or batch jobs without any user impact.
-The symptom-based alternative—elevated request latency—only fires when users are actually affected.
+The symptom-based alternative-elevated request latency-only fires when users are actually affected.
 Many different causes lead to latency; one symptom alert catches them all.

-Low disk space fires when disk_free < 10%.
-But this triggers on expected growth, archival systems, and cold storage that’s supposed to be full.
-The symptom-based alternative—write failures increasing—only fires when disk space is causing actual failures.
+Fires when disk_free < 10%.
+But this triggers on expected growth, archival systems, and cold storage that's supposed to be full.
+The symptom-based alternative-write failures increasing-only fires when disk space is causing actual failures.
 Keep disk space as a ticket for business hours, not a 2 AM page.

-Database connections high fires when connections exceed 80% of max.
+Fires when connections exceed 80% of max.
 But connection pools often run hot without issues.
-The symptom-based alternative—query timeouts—only fires when connection exhaustion impacts queries.
+The symptom-based alternative-query timeouts-only fires when connection exhaustion impacts queries.
 Connection monitoring becomes a dashboard metric, not an alert.

 SLO-Based Burn Rate Alerting